-The three Councils defined in Bylaws section VII are comprised of Strategic members and PMC representatives.
-The three Councils help guide the Projects as follows:
+The Councils defined in Bylaws section VII are comprised of Strategic members and PMC representatives.
+The Councils help guide the Projects as follows:

-- The Requirements Council is primarily responsible for the Eclipse Roadmap.
-There will always be more requirements than there are resources to satisfy them, thus the Requirements Council gathers, reviews, and categorizes all of these incoming requirements from the entire Eclipse ecosystem and proposes a coherent set of Themes and Priorities. - The Planning Council is responsible for establishing a coordinated Simultaneous Release (a.k.a, "the release train") that supports the Themes and Priorities in the Roadmap. train").
+- The Planning Council is responsible for establishing a coordinated Simultaneous Release (a.k.a, "the release train").
 The Planning Council is further responsible for cross-project planning, architectural issues, user interface conflicts, and all other coordination and integration issues.
 The Planning Council discharges its responsibility via collaborative evaluation, prioritization, and compromise. - See guidelines and checklists for the Architecture Council.
-The Architecture Council is responsible for the development, articulation, (i) monitoring, guiding, and maintenance of influencing the Eclipse Platform Architecture software architectures used by Projects, (ii) new project mentoring, and ensuring the Principles of (iii) maintaining and revising the Eclipse Development Process through mentorship.
-Process.
-Membership in the Architecture Council is per the Bylaws through Strategic Membership, PMCs, and by appointment.
+The Architecture Council is responsible for (i) monitoring, guiding, and influencing the software architectures used by Projects, (ii) new project mentoring, and (iii) maintaining and revising the Eclipse Development Process Membership in the Architecture Council is per the Bylaws through Strategic Membership, PMCs, and by appointment.
 The Architecture Council will, at least annually, recommend to the EMO(ED), Eclipse Members who have sufficient experience, wisdom, and time to be appointed to the Architecture Council and serve as Mentors.
 Election as a Mentor is a highly visible confirmation of the Eclipse community's respect for the candidate's technical vision, good judgement, software development skills, past and future contributions to Eclipse.
 It is a role that should be neither given nor taken lightly.
 Appointed members of the Architecture Council are appointed to two year renewable terms.